MarkCarson777/gardens-and-plants-livecode/README.txt

 end

-10. Run the test again
+10. Run the test again - it should fail

 rails test:models